OpenAstronomy/rnn-lightcurve-gapfill/README.md

 ## BRNN Custom Model Structure

+### Relevant Notebooks
+Please refer to the following Python notebooks in the repository for detailed code, analysis, and visualization related to the BRNN model:
+- `Kauffman_custom_BRNN_HyperParameter_Selection.py`: Contains the code for hyperparameter selection and fine-tuning of the model.
+- `Kauffman_custom_BRNN_train.py`: Contains the implementation of the BRNN model and the code for the training process of the final model.
+- `Kauffman_custom_BRNN_test.py`: Contains the evaluation metrics and testing procedures used to assess the performance of the BRNN model.
+- `Kauffman_custom_BRNN_data_generation.py`: Contains the code for generating the final AGN dataset with missing values.

 ### Model Overview
 This custom Bidirectional Recurrent Neural Network (BRNN) is specifically designed for handling and imputing missing values in light curve data of Active Galactic Nuclei (AGN) from the Kauffman dataset.
 The light curves in this dataset are obtained from the Zwicky Transient Facility (ZTF) and the WISE telescopes, capturing observations across multiple bands, specifically `zg`, `zr`, `zi`, `W1`, and `W2`.